 But be prepared, because while plenty of people may be on the island, Egmont Key is remote.
 It has no cars, no drinking water and no bathrooms.
 You must arrive by boat and, no, you can’t camp overnight.

-If you take the ferry, your ticket will be $25 plus admission to Fort DeSoto Park, from which the ferry leaves, so this isn’t an inexpensive outing.
+If you take a ferry, your ticket will be $40 to $70 depending on which your choose, so this isn’t an inexpensive outing.

 So is it worth it and why would you go?